-This is a non-exhaustive list of the main Saint Kitts statutes affecting offshore and non-resident business.
-The statutes are listed in alphabetical order – click on the statute for a fuller description of the statute, the legal regime it forms part of, or in some cases the text of the law.
+This is a non-exhaustive list of the main St. Kitts and Nevis statutes affecting offshore and non-resident business.
+The statutes are listed in alphabetical order – click on one for a fuller description of the statute, the legal regime it forms part of and in some cases the text of the law.

 Banking Act 1991